geraldb/geraldb.github.io/drafts/rails-erd.md

 rails-erd gem - generate entity-relationship diagrams (erd) for your activerecord models

-Let's say you have defined your database schema (tables) in Ruby w/ ActiveRecord.
+Let's say you have defined your database schema (tables) with ActiveRecord in Ruby.
 Example:

 ~~~